kaoudis/vulnparty-js/README.md

 ## Overview
-In my very much continuing journey to learn to write secure code, I've found the following are useful foundation to know deeply what a type of vulnerability actually is:
+In my very much continuing journey to learn to write secure code, I've found the following a useful foundation to know deeply what a type of vulnerability actually is:
 - understanding what it means to write *vulnerable* code
 - knowing what the specific type of vuln might look like in source code in the wild
 - understanding what output might look like when vulnerable source code is run (and when